 - Has the diminished visibility of the Defence Forces within Irish communities in recent years, linked to barrack closures and a significant drop in aid to the civil power operations, created further distance between Ireland’s armed forces and the society they serve?
 Has this created geographical and psychological shrinkage of the Defence Forces’ footprint within Irish society?
 If so, how can this physical and cognitive gap be bridged?

 The 2021 Defence Forces Review will be published in collaboration with the Centre for Military History and Strategic Studies at Maynooth University, and we are delighted to have as part of the joint editorial team: Dr. Rory Finegan, Dr. Ian Speller, Comdt Pádraig Brennan and Comdt Paddy Sheahan.
 The Defence Forces Review will be launched in December 2021.

-Based on the above, the editorial team are inviting contributions to the Defence Forces Review 2020.
-In the first instance, 300 word abstracts should be submitted no later than 29th May 2020.
+Based on the above, the editorial team are inviting contributions to the Defence Forces Review 2021.
+In the first instance, 300 word abstracts and a brief biographical note (no more than 200 words), should be submitted no later than 31st May 2021.
 Based on the review of abstracts, the editorial team will invite final contributions.
-Final submissions should not exceed 3,000 words, should be referenced in accordance with the Chicago Referencing Style, be in Word (.docx) or equivalent format, and are due no later than 14th August 2020.
+Final submissions should not exceed 3,000 words, should be referenced in accordance with the Chicago Referencing Style, be in Word (.docx) or equivalent format, and are due no later than 01stAugust 2021.
 Final contributions will be subject to a full peer review process and the editorial team will make final editorial decisions.
-All abstracts and subsequent final submissions should be directed to firstname.lastname@example.org by the deadlines stated above.
+All abstracts and subsequent final submissions should be directed to firstname.lastname@example.org and by the deadlines stated above.